 - cold sweats

-Symptoms of heart disease depend on the type of cardiovascular problem you experience.
+The symptoms of heart disease depend on the type of heart problem you have.

-Congenital heart defects are heart problems that are present at birth and are usually diagnosed then or in early childhood.
-Sometimes, they may not be diagnosed until adulthood, depending on the severity of symptoms.
+Congenital heart defects are heart problems that typically occur during fetal development and are present at birth.
+Doctors usually diagnose them at birth or in early childhood.
+Sometimes people don’t receive a diagnosis until adulthood, depending on the severity of symptoms.
 These include:

 - shortness of breath